Figures of Speech in the English Language

 - The rustling leaves kept me awake.

-Oxymoron is a figure of speech in which two contradictory ideas or words are put together.
+Oxymoron is a figure of speech in the English Language in which two contradictory ideas or words are put together.
 Basically, it is used to focus on the apparent contradictions and adds smoothness and crispness to the style of writing.

 - Clearly confused